diptavo/GAUSS/README.md

 # Usage

+Several example files are provided with the package for the user to verify the formats and for toy-examples.
 Once installed, GAUSS can be run with following commands (assuming the path to GAUSS repository is `~/GAUSS/`)

 ```R